haahussain/Life_Expectancy_Predictor_Multiple_Regression/README.md

 ## Data Sources

 The dataset was was collected from World Health Organization (WHO) and can be foud at [Kaggle](https://www.kaggle.com/kumarajarshi/life-expectancy-who "Kaggle").
-It contains 2939 observations by country between the years 2000 and 2015.
+The final dataset contains 2939 observations where each row represents a country for a specific year.
+THere are a total of 193 countries with data from years 2000 to 2015.
+The features include immunization factors, mortality factors, economic factors, social factors and other health related factors.

 | Data                     | Data                             | Data                            |
 | ------------------------ | -------------------------------- | ------------------------------- |